Cyrus-spc-tech/Cyrus-spc-tech/README.md

-  <h2>I'm a college student passionate about Artificial Intelligence and Data Science.
-I have a foundation in web development, Python programming, and Database Management Systems (DBMS).
+ - college student passionate about Artificial Intelligence and Data Science
+ - I have a foundation in web development, Python programming, and Database Management Systems (DBMS).
-    Developer from India</h2><br>
+ - Developer from India</h2><br><br>

-    <a align="center" href="https://tanish-gupta.netlify.app/">CHECK THIS OUT !!</a>
+    <a align-item="center" href="https://tanish-gupta.netlify.app/">Portfolio !!</a>

 ###